 Folate and iron levels prior to treatment.
 Drug Chloramphenicol (Systemic): May diminish the therapeutic effect of Vitamin Interactions B12.
 Monitor therapy.
-Pregnancy and Lactation Pregnancy There are no known risks with use during pregnancy.
-Vitamin B12 requirements may be increased in pregnancy.
-Vitamin B12 should not be used to treat megaloblastic anemia of pregnancy, unless Vitamin B12 deficiency has been demonstrated, because this is due to folate deficiency.
-Lactation Vitamin B12 is found in breast milk but this is unlikely to harm the infant.
-Vitamin B12 requirements may be increased in nursing women compared to non-breastfeeding women.
-Administration Administration: IMFor IM administration only, do not administer IV.
-IM are preferred route of administration for children.Administration: OralAdminister on an empty stomach.
+Pregnancy and Pregnancy Lactation There are no known risks with use during pregnancy.
+Vitamin B12 requirements may be increased in pregnancy. • Vitamin B12 should not be used to treat megaloblastic anemia of pregnancy, unless Vitamin B12 deficiency has been demonstrated, Lactation Vitamin B12 is found in breast milk but this is unlikely to harm the infant Vitamin B12 is requirements may be increased in nursing women compared to non-breastfeeding women.
+Administration Administration: IM For IM administration only, do not administer IV.
+IM are preferred route of administration for children.
+Administration: Oral Administer on an empty stomach.
 Taken between meals.
-Some tablets are available for sublingual administration.Administration: Intranasal Administer 1 hour before or 1 hour after ingestion of hot foods/liquids.
-Warnings/ Precautions Hypokalemia: Hypokalemia, cardiac arrythmia and sudden death may occur in severe megaloblastic anemia which is treated intensely with vitamin B12.
-Monitor potassium level periodically.
-Thrombocytosis: May be caused by treatment of severe Vitamin B12 megaloblastic anemia.
-Monitor platelet count periodically.
-Folic acid and iron levels: should be monitored prior to therapy.
+Some tablets are available for sublingual administration.
+Administration: Intranasal N.B.
+Refer to manufacturer PIL if there are specific considerations.
+Warnings/ • Hypokalemia: Hypokalemia, cardiac arrythmia and sudden death may Precautions occur in severe megaloblastic anemia which is treated intensely with vitamin B12.
+Monitor potassium level periodically. • Thrombocytosis: May be caused by treatment of severe Vitamin B12 megaloblastic anemia.
+Monitor platelet count periodically. • Folic acid and iron levels: should be monitored prior to therapy.
 If folate levels are low, folic acid should also be administered.
-Vitamin B12 doses >10 mcg daily may mask previously unrecognized folate deficiency.
-Administer iron concurrently if iron levels are low.
-All hematologic parameters should be normal when beginning treatment Leber disease: Patients with early Leber's disease (hereditary optic nerve atrophy) treated with vitamin B12 suffered severe and swift optic atrophy.
+Vitamin B12 doses >10 mcg daily may mask previously unrecognized totate deficiency. parameters should be normal when beginning treatment Leber disease: Patients with early Leber's disease (hereditary optic nerve) atrophy) treated with vitamin B12 suffered severe and swift optic atrophy.
 Polycythemia vera: Vitamin B12 deficiency masks signs of polycythemia vera; Vitamin B12 administration may unmask this condition.
-Patients exhibiting clinical or hematologic response consistent with polycythemia vera should be referred for further evaluation.
-Nasal spray use: The effectiveness of nasal sprays in patients with nasal congestion, allergic rhinitis and upper respiratory infections is not established.
-Defer treatment with nasal spray until symptoms have cleared.
-IV administration: Avoid IV route; anaphylactic shock has occurred.
-Hypersensitivity reactions: Anaphylactic shock and death have been reported after parenteral vitamin B12 administration for any patient suspected of cyanocobalamin hypersensitivity.
+Patients exhibiting clinical or hematologic response consistent with polycythemia vera should be referred for further evaluation. • Nasal spray use: The effectiveness of nasal sprays in patients with nasal spraystic and upper particular infections. congestion, allergic minuts and upper respiratory intections is not established.
+Defer treatment with pasal spray until symptoms have cleared IV administration: Avoid IV route: anaphylactic shock has occurred Hypersensitivity reactions: Anaphylactic shock and death have been reported after parenteral vitamin B12 administration.
+Intradermal test dose of Vitamin B12 is recommended before administration for any patient suspected of cyanocobalamin hypersensitivity.